kalyanimodala/portfolio/README.md

 - Git & GitHub for version control
 - GitHub Pages for deployment

-## 📷 Preview
-(Add a screenshot of your portfolio website here later)

 ## 📬 Contact
 - Email: *your email here*